elvispolimi/elvispolimi.github.io/Readme.md

-We uso hugo to build the website starting from a markdown description of the pages.

-# how to install hugo

-`$ spack install hugo@0.140+extended`
+The website is build using [ugo](https://gohugo.io/).
+Please, refer to the wiki on how to update the webste.